-The following table sets forth the aggregate amount of LTI award opportunities approved by the Compensation Committee for 2017, for each of the named executive officers.
+The following table sets forth the aggregate amount of approved by the award opportunities Compensation Committee for 2017, for each of the named executive officers.
 The equity awards appear in the Grants of Plan-Based Awards Table on page 46.